 Things to keep in mind when producing a pre-recorded CD program are:

-ï

-Get permission from the Station Manager to pre-record.
+- Get permission from the Station Manager to pre-record.
 This must be made in writing setting out what is going to be produced and how it is to be used.

-The Station Manager is responsible for the instruction that is given on any of the technical presentation equipment.
+-The Station Manager is responsible for the instruction that is given on any of the technical presentation equipment.
 You need to know how to operate the production studio equipment, particularly the Adobe Audition editing software;

-ï

-Remember to include an Intro and Outro to the pre-recorded program;
+-Remember to include an Intro and Outro to the pre-recorded program;

-ï

-Presenters need to be completely acquainted with the content and form of the material to be used with the program;
+-Presenters need to be completely acquainted with the content and form of the material to be used with the program;

-ï

-Pre-recorded programs can be burnt to CD, copied to a memory stick or transferred to the MJM Player for playing.
+- Pre-recorded programs can be burnt to CD, copied to a memory stick or transferred to the MJM Player for playing.

-ï Pre-recorded programs will only be permitted as a last resort, all efforts should be made by the presenter to find a replacement presenter;
+- Pre-recorded programs will only be permitted as a last resort, all efforts should be made by the presenter to find a replacement presenter;

-ï

-Pre-recorded programs, whether produced at Alpine Radio or elsewhere, are only permitted to go to-air at station Management discretion;
+- Pre-recorded programs, whether produced at Alpine Radio or elsewhere, are only permitted to go to-air at station Management discretion;

-ï

-Sponsorship announcements that are required can be copied from the MJM Player PC in
+- Sponsorship announcements that are required can be copied from the MJM Player PC in

-14

-Studio 2 onto a USB memory stick and transferred to the Production computer.
+-Studio 2 onto a USB memory stick and transferred to the Production computer.

-Pre-recording not as easy as this sounds, especially with voice and music to be recorded and mixed over a 3 hour program.
+-Pre-recording not as easy as this sounds, especially with voice and music to be recorded and mixed over a 3 hour program.

 15. Contests and Giveaways.

-ï Station management must be notified and approve of any competition or giveaways in all programs.
+- Station management must be notified and approve of any competition or giveaways in all programs.
 Reason to be given for the competition, who benefits, is it for profit or non-profit organisations, does the station receive any benefits and what sponsorships or promotions are involved.

-ï Rules and conditions of any contest shall be clearly and fully announced at the beginning of the contest, and thereafter adequately summarised on the occasion of each announcement of the contest.
+- Rules and conditions of any contest shall be clearly and fully announced at the beginning of the contest, and thereafter adequately summarised on the occasion of each announcement of the contest.

-ï The names of winners shall be released as soon as possible after the close of the contest.
+- The names of winners shall be released as soon as possible after the close of the contest.

-ï All contests shall comply with UK laws.
+- All contests shall comply with UK laws.

 16. Personal Messages.

-ï In time of extreme emergency and on the specific authority of station Management, messages of an urgent or essential nature considered to be in the public interest.
+- In time of extreme emergency and on the specific authority of station Management, messages of an urgent or essential nature considered to be in the public interest.

-ï Birthday, shoutouts and music requests.
+- Birthday, shoutouts and music requests.
 Only mention first names.

-ï No death or funeral notices to be broadcast prior to receiving written confirmation from the Station or Program Manager.
+- No death or funeral notices to be broadcast prior to receiving written confirmation from the Station or Program Manager.

 17. Telephone in the Office

-ï

-Use of the office telephone, other than for station business, is prohibited.
+- Use of the office telephone, other than for station business, is prohibited.

-ï

-If you are in the building, and not the current on-air presenter, you may answer the telephone if everyone else is busy.
+- If you are in the building, and not the current on-air presenter, you may answer the telephone if everyone else is busy.

 18. Studio Telephone.

-ï In the studio the station has a telephone hybrid unit that allows interviews via a telephone to be heard directly on-air.
+- In the studio the station has a telephone hybrid unit that allows interviews via a telephone to be heard directly on-air.

-ï

-The telephone is line in only.
+- The telephone is line in only.

-ï Instructions for its use are(near the telephone).
+- Instructions for its use are(near the telephone).

-ï When a call comes in, a ëlight will flashí in the main studio ñ no sound.
+- When a call comes in, a ëlight will flash’ in the main studio - no sound.

-ï If you are speaking on-air or you are busy, donít worry about answering the call ó the caller will ring back if itís important.
+- If you are speaking on-air or you are busy, don’t worry about answering the call -the caller will ring back if it’s important.

 19. Technical File (problems and faults.

-ï The studio has a technical file in which you should record any problems or faults experienced when using the studioís equipment.
+- The studio has a technical file in which you should record any problems or faults experienced when using the studio’s equipment.

-ï This file is located on a short cut on PC2 desktop screen called " Technical faults ".
+- This file is located on a short cut on PC2 desktop screen called " Technical faults ".